ptrgags/chaos-game-3d/logbook.md

     arrow keys or a gamepad?
 * Once CesiumJS's implementation of 3D Tiles Next is further along, there's plenty of cool styling opportunities

+## 2022-02-07 Down to Earth

+Today I finally got around to updating an old branch to put the tileset on the globe.
+I updated the reference geometry too.

+Looking through https://sandcastle.cesium.com/ today, I came across `DebugModelMatrixPrimitive` -- this would actually be more useful than my current set of axes since they're color-coded.
+I plan to add this next.

+I'm still not thrilled with the camera controls, so I might do something about that in a future branch. [the Camera Tutorial](https://sandcastle.cesium.com/?src=Camera%20Tutorial.html) would be a good reference for learning.
+Though
+I want something more like an arc-ball camera and use the mouse (and/or gamepad) Though... for some fractals being able to pan will also be helpful.
+I'll have to think about this, or maybe have two different modes